 As it turns out, getting airborne is one of the most expensive activities on Earth… or just above Earth… or way above it.

 Virgin Galactic, one of the leaders in an emerging market known as “space tourism,” has already begun selling tickets for its flights that travel just a wee bit beyond Earth’s atmosphere and include two-and-a-half minutes of weightlessness to be enjoyed by passengers with heavy wallets.
 The cost of these flights?
 Two-hundred and fifty thousand dollars.
 Which is actually a serious bargain when compared to our list-topper, the single most expensive seat ever sold in human history.
 In September 2009, Guy Laliberté, co-founder of Cirque du Soleil, paid $35 million for a seat on the Soyuz TMA-16, on its trip to the International Space Station.
 To be included on this trip, Laliberté paid $121,527 per hour, around the clock, for 12 straight days.
 And honestly, that may well have been the best value per dollar of anything on this list!

 Don't have this type of money?
 Don't worry, neither do we!
-Our breuer chairs are way more affordable!
+Our breuer chairs are way more affordable than these expensive stools!